Permian–Triassic extinction event: Dating

 Uncertainty exists regarding the duration of the overall extinction and about the timing and duration of various groups' extinctions within the greater process.
 Some evidence suggests that there were multiple extinction pulses or that the extinction was long and spread out over a few million years, with a sharp peak in the last million years of the Permian.
-Statistical analyses of some highly fossiliferous strata in Meishan, Zhejiang Province in southeastern China, suggest that the main extinction was clustered around one peak, while a study of the Liangfengya section found evidence of two extinction waves, MEH-1 and MEH-2, which varied in their causes, and a study of the Shangsi section showed two extinction pulses with different causes too.
+Statistical analyses of some highly fossiliferous strata in Meishan, Zhejiang Province in southeastern China, suggest that the main extinction was clustered around one peak, while a study of the Liangfengya section found evidence of two extinction waves, MEH-1 and MEH-2, which varied in their causes, and a study of the Shangsi section also showed two extinction pulses with different causes.
 Recent research shows that different groups became extinct at different times; for example, while difficult to date absolutely, ostracod and brachiopod extinctions were separated by around 670,000 to 1.17 million years.
 Paleoenvironmental analysis of Lopingian strata in the Bowen Basin of Queensland indicates numerous intermittent periods of marine environmental stress from the middle to late Lopingian leading up to the end-Permian extinction proper, supporting aspects of the gradualist hypothesis.
 The decline in marine species richness and the structural collapse of marine ecosystems may have been decoupled as well, with the former preceding the latter by about 61,000 years according to one study.

 Whether the terrestrial and marine extinctions were synchronous or asynchronous is another point of controversy.
 Evidence from a well-preserved sequence in east Greenland suggests that the terrestrial and marine extinctions began simultaneously.
-In this sequence, the decline of animal life is concentrated in a period approximately 10,000 to 60,000 years long, with plants taking an additional several hundred thousand years to show the full impact of the event.
+In this sequence, the decline of animal life is concentrated over approximately 10,000 to 60,000 years, with plants taking an additional several hundred thousand years to show the full impact of the event.
 Many sedimentary sequences from South China show synchronous terrestrial and marine extinctions.
 Research in the Sydney Basin of the PTME's duration and course also supports a synchronous occurrence of the terrestrial and marine biotic collapses.
 Other scientists believe the terrestrial mass extinction began between 60,000 and 370,000 years before the onset of the marine mass extinction.
 Chemostratigraphic analysis from sections in Finnmark and Trøndelag shows the terrestrial floral turnover occurred before the large negative δ^{13}C shift during the marine extinction.
 Dating of the boundary between the Dicynodon and Lystrosaurus assemblage zones in the Karoo Basin indicates that the terrestrial extinction occurred earlier than the marine extinction.
 The Sunjiagou Formation of South China also records a terrestrial ecosystem demise predating the marine crisis.
-Other research still has found that the terrestrial extinction occurred after the marine extinction in the tropics.
+Other research has still found that the terrestrial extinction occurred after the marine extinction in the tropics.